 records are maintained in the order

 set by the agency when the records were created.
-This helps

 Finding aids reflect this system.
 For instance, the finding aid for the Transportation Department lists and describes all records for that agency.
 Within the finding aid, records are described to the record series

 a set of records maintained together because of function, filing system, or other commonality (e.g., probate case files, administrative correspondence).
 In some cases, folder listings or indexes provide detailed descriptions of the records.

 Finding aids are in binders located